Employee Spotlight: Mandi BenderJanuary 15, 2020

 Unfortunately, this is a common narrative for many organizations.
 It takes zero effort to cling to familiar workplace practices and takes time and energy to implement new processes.
 “Let’s table that and revisit it when we aren’t all wearing 10 different hats and juggling numerous deadlines.”

-No, Karen.
+No, Greg.
 Deadlines don’t stop, emails will continue to flood inboxes and streamlining business operations will always be put on the back burner.
-Don’t be like Karen and use the following tips to guide your team toward maximum efficiency.
+Don’t be like Greg and use the following tips to guide your team toward maximum efficiency.